grifu/StringlessUnity/README.md

 - Ported to the Thomas Fredericks UnityOSC
 - Solved the performance issues
 - Included a mapping feature (just for the output values from RCreceiver)
+- Identify incoming OSC messages (a learn button to capture the OSC address)
+- Added field support (now you can expose your own variable trhough OSC)
+- Solved the offset problem

 ISSUES
 ------